viet34tqc/notebook/redux.md

 - loading: The request is in progress
 - succeeded: The request succeeded, and we now have the data we need
-- failed: The request failed, and there's probably an error message `createAsyncThunk` will automatically create action types and action creators for the 'loading/succeeded/failed' status.
+- failed: The request failed, and there's probably an error message

+`createAsyncThunk` will automatically creates action types and action creators for the 'loading/succeeded/failed' status.
-  Then it automatically dispatch those actions based on the resulting Promise.
-It means, after dispatch 'loading', it will continue dispatch 'succeeded' ( fullfilled ) status if success, or 'failed' (rejected) if failure
+Then it automatically dispatchs those actions relatively based on the resulting Promise.
+It means, after dispatching 'loading', it continues dispatching 'succeeded' ( fullfilled ) status if success, or 'failed' (rejected) if failure

 Input: